anvelezec/GA/README.md

 # Why use GA?

-The premise of GA is simple: Allows you to use evolutive theory by apply genetic algorithm's in classification datasets with the objetive of select the optimal variable combination accordinly to a fitness function.
+The premise of GA is simple: Allows you to use evolutive theory by apply genetic algorithm's in classification datasets with the objetive of select the optimal variables combination accordinly to a fitness function.

 # Installation